 There are mobile catering companies around now that can do roasts with all the trimmings and even dessert for a ridiculously cheap price.
 They will even serve it for you!
 I’ve seen some advertised as low as $10/head – so it’s worth looking into!

 Students are often eager to get a job and willing to work for less than professional caterers, and the food is usually just as good.
 Find a local culinary school and inquire to see if they offer special catering services.
 Alternatively, the ladies from places like the CWA are old hands at catering for crowds, and man can these ladies cook!
 Perhaps approach a local group or charity to see if they can cater the event for you!

 Some weddings set up an open buffet where the guests can help themselves to everything they like.
 Passing around finger food or appetizers limits the amount that people eat, thereby decreasing your food budget.
 Finger food can be classy and light on the hip pocket, think about rice paper rolls, mini quiches etc. Delicious and filling!

-At a sit down dinner with multiple dinner options, caterers will usually charge an overall rate that covers the most expensive choice on the menu.
+At a sit-down dinner with multiple dinner options, caterers will usually charge an overall rate that covers the most expensive choice on the menu.
 If you only have 2 options that are similarly priced, you can avoid spending a lot of money.
 You could also offer a buffet bar with pasta or something similarly economic.

-What do you think kids would go for first – a filet mignon or chicken fingers?
+What do you think kids would go for first a filet mignon or chicken fingers?
 Giving the kids smaller meals is usually a less expensive option that caterers offer for big events.
 The kids will be happier, and so will your wallet.

-Buy your own alcohol
+14. Buy your own alcohol

 Instead of relying on the catering service to provide all of the alcohol for your reception, which usually comes with a steep price markup, hit up a local grocer or liquor store to load up on alcohol at the normal shelf price.
 Many stores will take back unopened bottles, and you can always hold onto the partially finished ones for later.